trpc/v10-playground/README.md

 ### DX

-- More ergonomic API for creating procedures and building out your backend
+- **More ergonomic API for creating procedures** and building out your backend
-- CMD+Click from a react-query or raw client straight into the backend
+- **CMD+Click** from a your frontend and jump straight into the backend procedure
-- Infer expected errors as well as data - unsure if this is useful yet or if it'll make it, but pretty sure it'll be nice to have.
+- **Infer expected errors** as well as data - unsure if this is useful yet or if it'll make it, but pretty sure it'll be nice to have.
-- Foundation for creating a watcher-based structure - as you see, that `createRouter()` could easily be automatically generated from a file/folder structure.
+- **Enabling having creating a watchers**-based structure - as you see, that `createRouter()` could easily be automatically generated from a file/folder structure.
-- Better scaling than current structure - the TypeScript server starts choking a bit when you get close to 100 procedures in your backend
+- **Better scaling** than current structure - the TypeScript server starts choking a bit when you get close to 100 procedures in your backend

 ## Current issues